GaloisInc/ivorylang-org/pages/software/build.md

 # Building SMACCMPilot

-These instructions assume you've completed the instructions for [installing prerequisites][prereqs].
+#### These instructions assume you've completed the instructions for [installing
+prerequisites][prereqs].

 [prereqs]: prerequisites.html

-## Open Source
+## Fetching Source Dependencies

-All of the source code for the SMACCMPilot project is available as open source and available on Github.
+The source code for the SMACCMPilot project is available as open source on Github.
+You'll need the source to build and use SMACCMPilot: it is not distributed as a pre-built binary.

 <p><a class="btn btn-primary"
       href="http://github.com/galoisinc/smaccmpilot-build">
-    Find it on Github &raquo;</a>
+    SMACCMPilot-build repository &raquo;</a>
 </p>

-## Fetching Source Dependencies

 The [smaccmpilot-build][] repository contains all of the sources you will need as git submodules.
 It also contains the FreeRTOS 7.1.0 release as sources, and a